Alexander the Caracal's Christmas

 “Augustus.”
 Hippolyta answered.
 The younger of her two-half-brothers never learned.

-Standing up, Mr. Smith sighed.
+Mr. Smith sighed once more.
 It always happened.
 Someone brought the male of the two great horned owls he owned for falconry purposes out of his box and always excited Herod managed to crash into a wall.
 Cleopatra, the female, never had this sort of problem.
-This was the reason he always let Herod outside of his box outside even if it was to have him showed to guests inside.
+This was the reason he always let Herod outside of his box outside even if it was to have him shown to guests inside.